Get started with customer relationship management tools

 Plan for data migration

-Data migration can be complex and time-consuming, so you’ll need a clear plan.
+Migrating your data can be complex and time-consuming, so you’ll need a clear plan.
 Most CRMs have apps to help with this, but do check.
 Before the actual migration, you’ll need to spring clean your system and remove old data that could clog up your new CRM.

 Analyse your info